percona/pmm-doc/docs/details/dashboards/dashboard-replsetsummary.md

 ### Flow Control

-Displays the average latency of operations, categorized by read, write, or command.
+Monitors and displays the performance metrics related to flow control in a MongoDB cluster.
+It provides insights into the frequency and duration of lagged operations, which can help you identify potential bottlenecks or performance issues.

 ### WiredTiger Concurrency Tickets Available